 If you are reading this post, chances are high you write and want to make money off of this skill.
 If this is true, then you are on the right path towards achieving this desire.

 For those who don't know what passive income is, this is income you make consistently from an effort done once.
-That is, you perform an action (say write a book or an article) and continue to earn from it, so long as it sells without necessarily needing to maintain this income channel.
+That is, you act (say write a book or an article) and continue to earn from it, so long as it sells without necessarily needing to maintain this income channel.

 Passive income is one of the easiest and most recommended ways to make money online for the reason listed above.